 1st Case Of New Coronavirus Detected In U.S.

-The first case of an infection with a new coronavirus has been discovered in the United States.
+The first case of an infection with the new coronavirus has been discovered in the United States.

 A man from Washington state returned home after a trip to Wuhan, China, on Jan.
 15, sought medical attention on Jan.
-19 and now is in isolation at Providence Regional Medical Center in Everett, Washington.
+19 and now is in isolation at Providence Regional Medical Center in Everett, Wash.

 State health officials say his condition is quite good and even referred to him as "healthy."
-But testing from the Centers for Disease Control and Prevention on the 20th confirm that he is infected with the Wuhan coronavirus.
+But testing from the Centers for Disease Control and Prevention on Jan.
+20 confirm that he is infected with the Wuhan coronavirus.
 The man arrived back in the U.S. prior to the implementation of screening at three domestic airports on Friday.

 About 300 cases of the virus and six deaths have been reported in China, and health officials there and around the world are ramping up precautions to stem the spread.